 The three main types of facelift include:

-- limited incision facelift – the surgeon makes smaller incisions at the temples and around the ears
+- Limited incision facelift – the medical practitioner makes smaller incisions at the temples and around the ears.

 Immediately after facelift surgery

 - a drainage tube in the wound to help prevent fluid build-up